autokey/autokey/GitHub-Cheat-Sheet.md

    * the **head** or **compare** is the branch that contains your change(s)
 8. Scroll down to review the change(s) you made to the file(s).
 9. When you're satisfied with the settings and your changes, click the **Create pull request** button.
-10. Verify that you have an **Able to merge** message from GitHub.
+10. Wait for the tests to complete and verify that you have an **Able to merge** message from GitHub.
 11. Type a meaningful title for the pull request into the top text box to give the remote repository's maintainer a quick idea of the reason for this pull request.
-12. Type a detailed comment into the **Write** text box, if you like, letting the remote repository's maintainer know more about the change(s) that you've made.
+12. Optionally, type a detailed comment into the **Write** text box, letting the remote repository's maintainer know more about the change(s) that you've made.
 13. Click the **Create pull request** button.
-14. Once the remote repository's maintainer has merged the pull request into the remote repository (you'll be notified by email when that happens), you can delete the temporary branch you had created in your fork in step 3 above or delete the entire fork:
+14. You'll be notified by email once the remote repository's maintainer has merged the pull request into the remote repository.
+You can then delete the temporary branch you had created in your fork in step 3 above or delete the entire fork:
     1. Go to the remote repository's main page.
     2. Click the **Pull requests** entry in the menu.
     3. Click **Closed** in the heading above the list of pull requests on that page.
     4. Click on the name of your pull request.
     5. Scroll down to the **Pull request successfully merged and closed** section at the bottom.
     6. Click the **Delete branch** button in that section to delete the branch and keep the forked repository or, if you no longer want the forked repository, click the **settings** link in that section.
-    7. The next time you open the branch in your fork in which these changes were made, GitHub will notify you at the top of the file listing that your branch is out-of-date.
-This is because the changes you made in the temporary branch have now been made in the **base** branch you chose in the remote repository and they now need to be made in your fork so the two repositories can be identical.
+    7. The next time you open the affected branch in your fork, GitHub will notify you at the top of the file listing that your branch is out-of-date.
+This is because the changes you made in your temporary branch have now been made in the **base** branch you chose in the remote repository and they now need to be made in your fork so the two repositories can be identical.
 To synchronize them:
         1. Click the **Sync fork** button to the right of that message.
         2. Click the **Update branch** button.

 *As an example, if you created the **foo** branch off of the **develop** branch in your fork, changed the contents of its **readme.txt** file, did a pull request, chose **develop** as the **base**, and chose **foo** as the **head**, the **readme.txt** file in the remote repository's **develop** branch will be the file that changes.
 The remote repository will not get a copy of your **foo** branch and you'll be able to delete the **foo** branch once the pull request is merged into the remote repository.*

 *If, instead of following the above steps and editing a file in your fork, you attempt to edit a file in a repository that you don't have push rights to (the AutoKey repository), when you commit the change(s), GitHub will automatically offer to create a branch with the default name of **patch-1** (or **patch-2**, etc., depending on whether other patch branches exist).
 You can edit the branch name if you like.
-That branch gets created in the repository you don't have push rights to (in this case, the AutoKey repository) when you do a pull request and it's accepted, and it's the branch that's used as the source for the pull request.
+That branch gets created in the remote repository you don't have push rights to (in this case, the AutoKey repository) when you do a pull request and it's accepted, and it's the branch that's used as the base for the pull request.
 Your fork will then get a copy of that branch the next time you sync the branches.
 If you then view the branches in your fork, you'll see that you own that branch.
 Once the pull request is accepted, you can delete the branch from your fork and it will be automatically deleted from the remote repository that you don't have push access to without a pull request.*

 ******************************************************************************************************************************